 STEP 4: Measure & Analyze

-Track the number of blog visitors and subscribers, SEO rankings, Technorati blog rank.
+Track the number of blog visitors and subscribers, and SEO rankings.

-Measure real business results: number of visitors, leads, and customers generated by your blog.
+Measure accurate business results: number of visitors, leads, and customers your blog generates.

 What is social media?
-Media (content that is published) with a social (anyone can add to and share it) component.
-Social media is like a business networking reception without the constraints of time and space.
+Media (published content) with a social (anyone can add to and share it) component.
+Social media is like a business networking reception without time and space constraints.

 - Social Media is Inbound Marketing